-Situated between the highway and traintracks, and bisected by the Maas river, the Maasterras is a large urban area soon to be developed by the city of Dordrecht and Zwijndrecht.
-Except was commissioned to develop a visionary document for this area to help policymakers, developers and investors alike to see the benefits of sustainable development for this area.
-The result was a booklet that related to the already existing structural vision booklet, and gave the city council a tool to develop the vision further during its 15 year development tract.
+Situated between the highway and train tracks and bisected by the Maas river, the Maasterras is a large urban area soon to be developed by Dordrecht and Zwijndrecht, the Netherlands.
+Except was commissioned to create a visionary document for this area to help policymakers, developers, and investors alike to see the benefits of sustainable development for this area.
+The result was a booklet related to the existing structural vision and gave the city council a tool to develop the concept further during its 15-year development tract.

-A three-tier scale structure, consisting of Policy, Planning and Architecture, has been combined with the three focus areas of the area; Smart, Business and Dynamic.
-Together they form a structure of approach that allows innovations to be applied in an intregrated whole, acting on multiple scale levels and areas of application.
-The separation between goals and means help the various parties gain insight into the different ways their contribution could help the overall project, and how it relates to the way the city can become sustainable.
+A three-tier scale structure consisting of Policy, Planning, and Architecture, has been combined with the three focus areas of the area; Smart, Business, and Dynamic.
+Together they form a structure of approach that allows innovations to be applied in an integrated whole, acting on multiple scale levels and areas of application.
+The separation between goals and means helps the various parties gain insight into how their contribution could help the overall project and how it relates to how the city can become sustainable.

-Buildings and spaces that adapt to rapid changes in market demand, and save energy and resources while doing so is the core focus.
-Lower health related costs for business owners and excellent multi-modal transportation options make the area highly attractive to small and medium businesses.
+Buildings and spaces that adapt to rapid changes in market demand, and save energy and resources while doing so are the core focus.
+Lower health-related costs for business owners and excellent multi-modal transportation options make the area highly attractive to small and medium businesses.

-The booklet was offset printed on FSC paper, using strictly ecologically degradable inks and a minimum of waste.
+The booklet footprint was offset by using FSC paper, ecologically degradable inks, and minimizing waste.

 The booklet joins an existing urban study by Zandbelt & van den Berg.